Odd name, great scenery

 There were once rumours, or perhaps wishful thinking on the part of its residents, of Fang becoming a province in its own right, but nothing seems to have come of that, so today it remains a large regional centre but with great tourist potential and well worth a stop.
 The town’s inhabitants are an eclectic mix of Shan, Northern Thai, Yunnanese Muslims and ex-Kuomintang, with surrounding hills home to Palaung, Akha, Lahu, Karen and Hmong ethnic minorities.
 In town you’ll see churches, mosques and Chinese temples as well as Buddhist wats.

 And that unusual name?
 We heard it derives from a fang tree (Caesalpinia sappan), whose seed apparently resembles in shape the Fang Valley.
-(There are others!)
+(There ...
+Travelfish members only (Full text is around 500 words.)